 I set up my private practice around 2002 in Tucson, Arizona, USA, knowing my vision was to diligently focus on becoming a leading “psychological detective” in my field.
 Early on in my practice, Tucson’s Carondelet St. Joseph’s Hospital asked me to lead their effort to set up a pre-surgery psychological assessment program, given my medical psychology background.

-After my success with this program, other organizations, schools and businesses asked me to help them develop or refine their practices, so they can integrate the best science into their practices.
+While I have always focused on serving individuals, after my success with this program, other organizations, schools and businesses asked me to help them develop or refine their practices, so they can integrate the best science into their practices.
 I have become a psychologist who many parents, school psychologists, teachers and school district personnel call when there are in sticky situations.

 Over time, I have become known as a trusted local and state-wide expert.
 I created a unique way to assess behavior that was circulated around the Pima County Superior Court Family Law system.
 Other organizations consulting me include the University of Arizona Department of Athletics, Vail Unified School District, St. Michael’s School, Tucson Electric Power (TEP), The Gregory School, U.S. Customs and Border Protection (CBP), and the Arizona State Board of Nursing (AZBN).